 Forget the ties.

-Jesus wore a robe and candles.
+Jesus wore a robe and sandals.

 And one more thing, sir.

-When you and Linda get into it and you got a great staff.
+I love it when you and Linda get into it and you got a great staff.

 Don't give them a hard time.